 - The measurements shown for vehicle access to the rear of 20 Thorpe Close had been taken from inside the property and also extended on to the property of the proposed development.
-In response I would refer Members to Revision K which shows that the distance annotated of 6.34m is taken from the outside of the gates to the back edge of the footpath in front of the proposed bungalow. - The necessary widening of the gateway to no. 20 Thorpe Close was not part of the application and would be at the occupiers own expense.
+In response I would refer Members to the latest plan Option 5 Revision K which shows that the distance annotated of 6.34m is taken from the outside of the gates to the back edge of the footpath in front of the proposed bungalow and that extra space is now provided to enable vehicles to reverse out and swing round to the left. - The necessary widening of the gateway to no. 20 Thorpe Close was not part of the application and would be at the occupiers own expense.
 In response, this widening whilst acceptable from a planning perspective does not form part of the application site and we cannot require the applicants to widen this when it is not within their gift to do so.
 As an aside the applicant has been advised of this request to contribute to the costs of doing this and this may or may not be subject to a separate agreement outside of the planning regime. - The site allotted for bins for the new property had been moved, but soft landscaping on the corner was still shown. - The occupier of no. 24 Thorpe Close had asked for another 1m of access to his property, but this was not shown on the plan.
 He had demonstrated that even with an extra metre, it would take 6 manoeuvres to get his car in and out of the driveway.
 In response I can confirm that additional reversing space has been shown on the revised drawings.
 Revision D showed reversing space of 7.2m whereas later plans including version K now show 8.2m of reversing space.